-Results 1–10 of 69 for "Curriculum"X related to "Welfare reform and women, five years..."
-Refine Your Search Refine Your Search TopicEducation (55)HIV & AIDS (7)Children (6)Learning & memory (5)Personality (3) 12 more... [+] Sleep (3)Testing issues (3)Race (2)Schizophrenia (2)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)O'Leary, Ann (2)Puente, Antonio E. (2)Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Nogare, Mario A. (1)Renner, Michael J. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 49 Previous 1 2 3 ...
+Results 1–10 of 49 for "Curriculum"X related to "Welfare reform and women, five years..."
+Refine Your Search Refine Your Search TopicEducation (42)Children (7)Learning & memory (5)HIV & AIDS (4)Personality (4) 11 more... [+] Sleep (3)Testing issues (3)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Schizophrenia (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1) 18 more... [+] Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Nogare, Mario A. (1)Renner, Michael J. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 49 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 2.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 3.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 4.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 5.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 6.Personality: Day TwoA lesson covering assessment techniques, organization of tests, traits vs. situations, and ethical dilemmas.Curriculum 7.Lesson 5: Schizophrenia and the Impact of Psychological DisordersSchizophrenia is a group of severe disorders characterized by the breakdown of personality functioning, withdrawal from reality, distorted emotions and disturbed thought.Curriculum 8.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 9.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
-Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 10.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsCurriculum Previous 1 2 3 ...
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 5.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 6.Personality: Day TwoA lesson covering assessment techniques, organization of tests, traits vs. situations, and ethical dilemmas.Curriculum 7.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsHistory of abnormal behavior; explanation of biopsychological, cognitive and behavioral models of therapy.Curriculum 8.Lesson 5: Schizophrenia and the Impact of Psychological DisordersSchizophrenia is a group of severe disorders characterized by the breakdown of personality functioning, withdrawal from reality, distorted emotions and disturbed thought.Curriculum 9.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 10.Activity 2.3: To Sleep, Perchance To DreamStudents study their own sleep and dreaming patterns and illustrate statistical measures for summarizing the data.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 49 for "Curriculum"X related to "Welfare reform and women, five years..."